arober39/myfitnesspal_diary_entries/README.md

 pip install typing-extensions
 ```

-### Since the myfitnesspal package uses cookies to log in from the terminal, we will have to grant the terminal full disk access.
-You can do this, by following the steps outlined here (link).
+Since the myfitnesspal package uses cookies to log in from the terminal, we will have to grant the terminal full disk access (link).
+Ensure you grant access to a browser you've prevously used to log into myfitnesspal.

 ## Pass in desired date range